 In Hawaii, the PIP benefits of a car insurance policy kick in regardless of who was at fault for the car accident.
 And, besides the policyholder, these protections are available to:

-As mentioned above, in order to pursue a liability claim against the person who caused your car accident (and shed the limitations of no-fault) in Hawaii, your car accident injuries must meet one of two thresholds set by state law.
+As mentioned above, in order to pursue a liability claim against the person who caused your car accident (and shed the limitations of no-fault) in Hawaii, your car accident injuries must meet one of three thresholds set by state law.
 Specifically, as a result of the accident:

 Now that you understand how no-fault car insurance works in Hawaii, let's look at the state's requirements for car insurance coverage.